 Key messages

-- AI is driving increased electricity demand, although the extent of its future impact on global energy demand is uncertain.
+• AI is predicted to increase economic growth and electricity demand, although the extent of its future impact is uncertain.

-- To simulate increased energy consumption due to AI in En-ROADS, reduce the energy efficiency of buildings and industry.
+• To simulate greater energy consumption due to AI in En-ROADS, increase the Economic Growth slider.

-Energy demand in En-ROADS does not currently include estimates of future energy consumption from the growth of AI.
-Energy demand in the En-ROADS Baseline Scenario is compared against IEA World Energy Outlook (2023), NGFS (2023), and SSP Database Version 2.0 (2018).
+Energy demand in En-ROADS does not currently include estimates of future AI-driven economic growth or energy consumption.
+Economic growth and energy demand in the En-ROADS Baseline Scenario is compared against the IEA World Energy Outlook (2023), NGFS (2023), and SSP Database Version 2.0 (2018).
 The scenarios and projections from these sources largely predate the mass adoption of ChatGPT and other AI technologies.

 According to Lawrence Berkeley National Laboratory, data centers in the U.S. could account for up to 12% of all U.S. electricity consumption by 2028, or 132 gigawatts annually, triple what they consumed in 2023.